ekrich/sconfig/README.md

 Care has been taken to keep the API the same but changes were needed when moving from the Java API.
 Using Java is also possible as demonstrated by including the working Java examples.

-If you are looking for the original proven Java API, see [https://github.com/lightbend/config](https://github.com/lightbend/config).
+If you are looking for the original Java API, see [https://github.com/lightbend/config](https://github.com/lightbend/config).